GiuliG/nextStage-project/README.md

 You have to be logged in, if not redirects to /.
 Body (empty)

--**Request**- /request/:requestId/
+-**Request (Host)**- /request/me/
 - GET
-if they are logged in, they can see who requested their place.
-Check if the id exists and is valid. params(:requestId)
+if they are logged in and they are a host, they can see who requested their place.

 -**Request Accepted**- /request/:requestId/accept
 - POST
 they can accept the requests, if they are logged in and they are the host.
 Once the request gets accepted, the event is created.
 Check if the id exists and is valid.